hungtran0203/lazypose/README.md

 Lazypose
 -----

-Lazypose is a React Hook utility for building and combining hooks to a single Higher-order functional component.
+Lazypose is a React Hook utility for building and combining React Hooks to single level Higher-order wrapper functional components.

 [**Full API documentation**](docs/API.md) - Learn about each helper